dd0sxx/sapience/packages/protocol/src/parlay/ParlayPool_Usage_Examples.md

 - ✅ Withdraw winnings if predictions correct

 ### For LPs (like Bob and Carl):
-- ✅ Deposit collateral to participate
+- ✅ Approve token spending to participate
-- ✅ Compete with fill intents
+- ✅ Compete by directly filling orders
-- ✅ Best offer automatically wins
+- ✅ First to fill within time limit wins
-- ✅ Withdraw available balance (deposited - used)
+- ✅ Transfer funds directly when filling
+- ✅ No deposit/withdrawal management needed
 - ✅ Withdraw winnings if player loses

 ### Competition Mechanism:
-- ✅ LPs can update their offers
+- ✅ LPs compete by calling fillParlayOrder directly
-- ✅ Only better offers are accepted
+- ✅ First transaction to be mined wins
-- ✅ Best offer is automatically tracked
+- ✅ No pre-deposits required
-- ✅ Winner is determined at fill time
+- ✅ Winner is determined by transaction order

 ### Security Features:
 - ✅ Reentrancy protection